-\subsection{Statistical Analysis}
+\section{Statistical Analysis}

 The labels were statistically analyzed based on their consistency using the Cohen $\kappa$ score as well as the number of missing annotations across all methods.
-The Cohen $\kappa$ score describes the agreement between two annotation methods, which is defined as follows $\kappa = (p_0 - p_e)/(1 -p_e)$ (see \cite{artstein2008inter} and \cite{reining2020annotation}).
+The Cohen $\kappa$ score describes the agreement between two annotation methods, which is defined as follows $\kappa = (p_0 - p_e)/(1 -p_e)$, see \citep{artstein2008inter} and \citep{reining2020annotation}.
 Where $p_0$ is the observed agreement ratio and $p_e$ is the expected agreement if both annotators assign labels randomly.
-The score basically shows how uniform two different annotators labeled the same data.
-For calculation purposes, an implementation provided by Scikit-Learn \cite{scikit-learn-cohen}, was used.
+The score shows how uniform two different annotators labeled the same data.
+For calculation purposes, an implementation provided by Scikit-Learn \citep{scikit-learn-cohen}, was used.
 Furthermore, missing annotations across methods are measured as the percentage of missing or incomplete annotations.
 The annotations of all methods were first compared with each other and matched based on the given time indications.
-Annotations that could not be assigned or were missing were marked accordingly and are the base for calculating this indicator, Figure \ref{fig:consistency} visualizes this.
-We used a similar representation as \cite{brenner1999errors} to visualize the matches among labeling methods.
-In this study, the authors compared genome annotations labeled by different annotators with regard to their error score between different annotators.
+Annotations that could not be assigned or were missing were marked accordingly and are the base for calculating this indicator, see Section \ref{sec:missing_annotation} for more information.

+We used a similar representation as \citep{brenner1999errors} to visualize the matches among labeling methods.
+In this study, the authors compared genome annotations labeled by different annotators with regard to their error scores between different annotators.

-\subsection{Effects on Deep Learning Performance}
+\section{Effects on Deep Learning Performance}